Nancy Detert

-Nancy C. Detert (October 22, 1944 – April 5, 2023) was an American Republican politician from the U.S. state of Florida who served as a Sarasota County Commissioner from 2016 until her death.
-Previously, she represented parts of Sarasota and Charlotte Counties in the Florida Senate, from 2008 to 2016, and served four terms in the Florida House of Representatives, from 1998 to 2006.
+Nancy C. Detert (October 22, 1944 – April 5, 2023) was an American mortgage company founder and Republican politician in Florida who represented parts of Sarasota County and Charlotte County in the Florida Senate from 2008 to 2016 after serving four terms in the Florida House of Representatives from 1998 to 2006.
+At the end of her career she was a Sarasota County commissioner from 2016 until her death.

 History

-Detert was born in Chicago, Illinois, in 1944 and attended Siena Heights University, though she did not graduate, and moved to Florida in 1978.
+Detert was born in Chicago, Illinois, in 1944 and attended Siena Heights University, though she did not graduate.
+She moved to Florida in 1978.
 She is a descendant of Charles Carroll of Carrollton, the only Catholic signer of the Declaration of Independence.

 In 1983, Detert founded the Osprey Mortgage Company, where she worked as the President until 2007.
 She was elected to the Sarasota County School Board, serving as a member until 1992, when she was defeated for re-election by Caroline Zucker.